ziad-gg/v14_handler/README.md

    6. Copy the connection string provided in the code snippet.
    7. Replace the `<password>` and `<dbname>` placeholders in the connection string with your actual password and database name.
    8. Use the updated connection string as your MongoDB connection URL in your code.

 6- Run the following command to start the bot:
 ```js
 npm start
 ```
+## Note
+<h6>If your are using glitch use setCategory method in each command because handler.djs package can not get categorys name in glitch</h6>

 ## Adding Commands